 Your products will appear on the store page of your website.

-Now that your online store is up and running with all the products included, we’ll want to track the sales and traffic.
+Now that your online store is running with all the products included, we’ll want to track the sales and traffic.
 This way, we know what’s working and what’s not.

 WooCommerce makes this easy with in-built analytics.